oerc0122/MDANSE/Doc/pages/scattering.rst

    {{\vert q \vert = \vert k_{0} \vert \sqrt{{2 - \frac{\mathit{\hbar\omega}}{E_{0}} - 2}\cos{\theta\sqrt{1 - \frac{\mathit{\hbar\omega}}{E_{0}}}}}}.}

-**Intermediate Scattering Function F(q, t)**:
+**Intermediate scattering function F(q, t)**:
-This equation defines the dynamic structure factor, :math:`S(q, \omega)`, as a Fourier transform of the intermediate scattering function, :math:`F(q, t)`, with respect to time, :math:`t`.
+This equation defines the dynamic structure factor :math:`S(q, \omega)` as a Fourier transform of the intermediate scattering function :math:`F(q, t)` with respect to time :math:`t`.
 It captures information about the structure and dynamics of the scattering system [Ref16]_.
 It can be written as:

 .. math::